-Paying Unregistered Finders to Raise Capital for Your Company is Generally IllegalAdded by Richard A. Riley in Business Law, News on March 1, 2010
+Paying Unregistered Finders to Raise Capital for Your Company is Generally IllegalAdded by Richard A. Riley in Articles & Publications, Business Law on March 1, 2010

 Startup and developing business clients of Hawley Troxell’s Business and Finance Practice Group frequently need capital.
 Capital-hungry businesses need to beware of resorting to “finders” to help locate investors to purchase the company’s stock, notes or other securities.
 Except in very limited circumstances, paying a commission or “success fee” to a finder that is not registered as a broker-dealer violates federal and state securities laws.
 A company that hires a finder, as well as the company’s directors, officers and owners, can be liable to investors and sanctioned by regulators for such violations.

 Broker-Dealer Registration Requirement

 Under the Securities Exchange Act of 1934 and state securities laws, a “broker-dealer” is “any person engaged in the business of effecting transactions for the account of others.”
 It is unlawful for any broker-dealer to “effect any transaction in, or induce or attempt to induce the purchase or sale of, any security” without first registering as a broker-dealer with the Securities and Exchange Commission (SEC) and applicable state regulators.
 Registered broker-dealers must also be members of a self-regulatory organization-generally the Financial Industry Regulatory Authority (FINRA, formerly known as the National Association of Securities Dealers)-and comply with SEC regulations regarding financial responsibility and market conduct.

 The Gray Market for “Finders”